Represents: At Large Position

 Then, inspired by the wave of parallel protests and the very real policy reforms that followed in communities across the country, Kristina began working to co-found the development of the Whatcom Racial Equity Commission.
 The Commission hopes to bring together local elected officials, leaders from local nonprofits, and community organizers in conversations about how to design specific policies to achieve real racial equity in Whatcom.
 The Commission will keep the community at the center of its process by engaging with public stakeholder groups where they define, assess, and make recommendations for solutions to race-based disparities experienced by residents of Whatcom County every day.

 On the Council, Kristina serves as Chair of the Climate Action Committee and is a member of the Community and Economic Development, and the Public Works and Natural Resources Committees.
-Kristina is the Council’s representative to the Whatcom Council of Governments Policy Board, the Bellingham Public Library Board of Trustees, the Community Development Advisory Board, and the Sister Cities Advisory Board.
+Kristina is the Council’s representative to the Whatcom Council of Governments Policy Board, the Bellingham Public Library Board of Trustees, the Community Development Advisory Board, and the Immigration Advisory Board.